paytaca/stablehedge-paper/README.md

 - *tokenCategory (bytes32)*: A 32-byte token category of a stablehedge token.
 - *oraclePublicKey (pubkey)*: A 33-byte public key used to verify price messages from an oracle.

-The source code of the contract is provided in the Appendix section.
+The source code of the contract is provided [here](./contracts/redemption-contract.cash).

 #### TreasuryContract